-All to often the L&D department has no say in whether or not training is produced, they just have to execute.
+All too often the L&D department has no say in whether or not training is produced.
+They are simply expected to execute.
 Never fear: there are still plenty of opportunities to optimize the impact of that training and create opportunities for learning.

 The first step is simply not to shut your learners down with tired methods and designs that do nothing to allow room for learning:

 - You should avoid being overly politically correct when writing scenarios in order to make sure you truly recreate the point of need.
 Spark the raw emotion that would motivate your learner to take action in real life.
 Yes, that means getting creative and breaking from tradition a bit when you write scenarios.

 - In general, you should engage the learner’s emotions as much as possible throughout the training.
 All too often, we default to hokey examples, cliches, and stupid characters.
 We take an “easy way out” by using designs that have been used and overused too many times to count.
 Bring up something that is a true pain point for people and don’t be afraid to stir the pot.

 - Avoid shutting your learners down before they even get started.
 Even if you have a powerful scenario nestled in the final frames of your training, learners will gain no benefit from it if the opening material was too dry.
 We tend to tune out experiences we don’t consider important, so you only have a short window to grab attention.

 Sometimes your organization will decide that training is the answer before they have even figured out the question.
 There’s not much you can do about that.
 But there are still ways to separate the training from the learning and help your learners find real value.